bhuisgen/blog-server/README.md

 ## Use

-You need to initialize your blog instance before adding any content:
+You need to initialize your instance before adding any content:

 	$ node bin/shell init

 This process will ask you the administrator credentials.

-It will give you the API key of the user *anonymous* which is needed for the client application.
+It will give you the API key of the user *Anonymous* which is needed for the client application.

 ### Running